SAR Analytics Solution by Synspective

 The Solution

-Synspective provides a geospatial analytics platform that integrates data from its high-frequency SAR satellites ("StriX") with third-party SAR sources like Sentinel and ALOS.
+Synspective provides a geospatial web-based analytics platform that integrates data from its high-frequency Synthetic Aperture Radar (SAR) satellites ("StriX") with third-party SAR sources like Sentinel, from the European Space Agency and from Japan’s ALOS satellites.
 This hybrid approach allows both historical trend analysis and real-time monitoring.
-Key features include all-weather, day-and-night capability, wide-area coverage without on-site personnel, and millimeter-level precision detection of land subsidence.
+Key features include all-weather, day-and-night capability, wide-area coverage without on-site personnel, and millimetre-level precision detection of land subsidence.
 By fusing SAR, optical, and ground-based data, the platform helps users identify risk hotspots, prioritize scarce resources, and make informed, locally tailored decisions, even in areas where traditional monitoring is not feasible.

 How it works?